aadittambe/blog/_posts/2022-03-10-selenium-github-actions.md

 ## 💪 Building the script & automating the process

-Here's how I went about building the scraper using Python, `Selenium`, `webdriver-manager` and GitHub Actions:
+Here's how I built the scraper using Python, `Selenium`, `webdriver-manager` and GitHub Actions:

 ### Step 1: Import libraries
 In the Python script, I install and imported all the libraries I was going to need.
 You may have to use `pip` to [install](https://pypi.org/project/webdriver-manager/) `webdriver-manager`.